Prompt Fuzzing for Fuzz Driver Generation: Introduction

-We implemented \tool and evaluated its effectiveness on 14 real-world libraries, comparing it against \textsf{OSS-Fuzz} and the state-of-the-art fuzz driver generation solution (i.e., Hopper\cite{hopper}).
-The experiment results demonstrate that the fuzz drivers generated by \tool achieve a branch coverage that is 1.61 times greater than that of \textsf{OSS-Fuzz} and 1.67 times greater than that of \textsf{Hopper}.
-In addition, the fuzz drivers generated by \tool successfully detect 33 true bugs out of a total of 44 crashes, which were previously unknown, and 27 of these bugs have been confirmed by the respective communities.
-Furthermore, \tool's power schedule effectively guides LLMs to generate programs that explore deep library code in most libraries.
+We implemented \tool and assessed it on 14 real-world libraries.
+Compared with \textsf{OSS-Fuzz} and Hopper~\cite{hopper}, the fuzz drivers generated by \tool achieved 1.61 and 1.63 higher branch coverage than that by \textsf{OSS-Fuzz} and \textsf{Hopper}, respectively.
+Additionally, the fuzz drivers generated by \tool identified 33 genuine, new bugs from 49 crashes, out of which 30 bugs have been confirmed by their respective communities.
+Moreover, \tool's power scheduling effectively guides LLMs to generate programs that explore deep library code in most libraries.